 In addition, labor transparency is nearly nonexistent.
 Only one out of their numerous factories in China are designated as operating at a SA8000 standard (no child labor, freedom of association, safe and healthy working conditions).
 There is no evidence of living wages or other factory conditions disclosed.

-According to their return policy, items must be returned or exchanged within 30 days of purchase in its original condition.
+According to their return policy, items must be returned or exchanged within 30 days of purchase in their original condition.
 The customer pays shipping fees.
 Please note that all items purchased on clearance or discount cannot be returned or exchanged.

 For in-store purchases, the policy is the same, except there is no refund allowed.

-Overall, it seems that the growth of Matt and Nat sacrifices production of consistent, quality vegan fashion products.
+Overall, it seems that the growth of Matt and Nat sacrifices the production of consistent, quality vegan fashion products.